Right-of-Way Violation Traffic Tickets & Drivers' Legal Options

 Four-Way Stops and Uncontrolled Intersections

 Uncontrolled intersections are intersections at which there are no traffic signals or stop or yield signs, or at which the traffic signals are not functioning.
 Four-way stops are intersections at which there is a stop sign facing in each direction.
-The first car to reach the intersection has the right of way.
+The first car to reach an uncontrolled intersection or four-way stop has the right of way.
 If two cars arrive at the same time from different directions, the “tiebreaker” goes to the vehicle on the right.

 To prove this type of violation, the prosecutor would need to show that the intersection met the definition above, another vehicle entered the intersection from a different road, and that vehicle either reached the intersection before you did or was on your right.
 Failure to yield tickets often result from accidents.
 Witnesses and photos can aid a driver in showing that the other driver actually violated the right of way.
 This type of evidence can be useful not only in fighting the ticket but also in defending any personal injury lawsuit that results from the accident.